echogarden-project/echogarden/docs/Tasklist.md

 ## Maybe?

-* Using a machine translation model to provide speech translation to languages other than English?
-How would the timing be determined?
+* Using a machine translation model to provide speech translation to languages other than English
 * Is it possible to get sentence boundaries without punctuation using NLP techniques like part-of-speech tagging?

 ## May or may not be good ideas